Westpac Pay is a secure mobile app that allows you to buy things with your phone at contactless enabled terminals both in NZ and overseas.

 There are three different payment preferences in Westpac Pay:

-1. Go to Google Play and download the Westpac Pay app
+1. Go to Google Play store and download the Westpac Pay app

 2. Accept terms and conditions